X2O Media Player-C

-All X2O Media Players are assigned a unique name like DESKTOP-A9A9A9A9 where A9A9A9A9 consists of a random set of alphanumeric characters.
+Each X2O Media Player-C is assigned a unique name like BTDN/BTHN012345AA, which is the serial number of the device.
 If you want to assign a different computer name to make it easier to identify specific players on your network, do the following:

 - From Start > Settings, click System.